vishna/workshop_vaxxometer/README.md

 You might need to cold restart the app after chaning platform stuff.

-#### Let's fetch string data from our enpoint
+#### Fetch string data from our endpoint

 Copy code snippet from this web page (including import)

 https://flutter.dev/docs/cookbook/networking/fetch-data

-modify it to use our endpoint:
+Modify it to use with the RKI endpoint:

 ```dart
 Future<http.Response> fetchData() {